Handgun Repair Shop, Gunsmith for modern and antique handguns, rifles, and shotguns.

 Many people now use the web to seek information.
 This website is currently serving thousands of page views to thousands of unique visitors per week.
 Those visitors have used over 250 unique search phrases on 25 different search engines to find firearms information on this site.
 I am amazed to find that people from all over the world have viewed my pages.

-I have a waiting list of repair orders.
+I always have a waiting list of repair orders.
 That waiting list has been continuous, I always have repair orders stacked on the shelf waiting.
-The waiting list has varied only in turn around time, currently estimated at about six (6) months.
+The waiting list has varied in turn around time, currently estimated at about twelve (12) months.
 The turn around time varies according to the amount of work necessary on the current repair orders.
 If I get several consecutive easy repair orders, that can be completed quickly, the wait time may shrink.
 Or several consecutive extensive rebuild repair orders, that take more time to complete, may increase the wait time.

-In order to have your repairs completed in a timely manner, and so you won't be without your gun any longer than necessary, I offer an option for you to submit a "Repair Order Reservation" to get your repair logged on to the repair orders waiting list.
-Send $50.00 deposit, applied to the final cost, by check or money order, your return shipping address, your email and or phone contact information, a description of the name, model, and serial number of your gun and the repair or customizing service wanted.
+If you don't want to be without your gun any longer than necessary, I offer an option for you to submit a "Repair Order Reservation" to get your repair logged on to the repair orders waiting list.
+Send $50.00 deposit, applied to the final repair cost, by check or money order, your return shipping address, your email and or phone contact information, a description of the makers name and model of your gun and the repair or customizing service wanted.
 I will write up a repair order for the date that your deposit arrived and get your repair in line on the waiting list.
 I will contact you about 7 days before I am ready to inspect and diagnose your repair to allow time for you to get your gun shipped to my shop.
 Once inspection and diagnosis is completed I will contact you with a written cost estimate for your approval prior to ordering parts or starting the actual repair.

 After shipping your firearm for repair, please be patient.
 Your repair order will be worked on when it's turn comes up, after the previously logged repair orders have been completed, according to it's repair order date on the repair orders waiting list.